vibe-project/vibe-project.github.io/documentation/0.1.0-SNAPSHOT/atmosphere2.md

 ### Simplest

-This is the simplest solution, `AtmosphereBridge`, to run wes application with Atmosphere in Servlet environment.
+This is the simplest solution, `AtmosphereBridge`.

 ```java
 @WebListener